 - “Those who do not complain are never pitied.” - Jane Austen

 - “People demand freedom of speech to make up for the freedom of thought which they avoid.” - Søren Kierkegaard

 - “Never go to a doctor whose office plants have died.” - Erma Bombeck

 An adjective clause with a subject pronoun - such as which, that or who - can also be shortened into a phrase.

 You can shorten an adjective clause in two ways:

 - Omit the subject pronoun and change the verb to the form ending in "ing."

 Here are some examples of how to create an adjective phrase:

-- Adjective Clause: The girl who is running is my best friend.
+- Adjective Clause: The girl who is leading the parade is my best friend.

-- Adjective Phrase: The girl running is my best friend.
+- Adjective Phrase: The girl leading the parade is my best friend.